Universal free-energy distribution in the critical point of a random Ising ferromagnet: Abstract

 \section{Abstract}

 We discuss the non-self-averaging phenomena in the critical point of weakly disordered Ising ferromagnet.
-In terms of the renormalized replica Ginzburg-Landau Hamiltonian in dimensions $D <4$ we derive an explicit expression for the probability distribution function (PDF) of the critical free energy fluctuations.
-In particular, using known fixed-point values for the renormalized coupling parameters we obtain the universal curve for such PDF in the dimension $D=3$.
-It is demonstrated that this function is strongly asymmetric: its left tail is much more slow than the right one.
+In terms of the renormalized replica Ginzburg-Landau Hamiltonian in dimensions $D <4$, we derive an explicit expression for the probability distribution function (PDF) of the critical free-energy fluctuations.
+In particular, using known fixed-point values for the renormalized coupling parameters, we obtain the universal curve for such PDF in the dimension $D=3$.
+It is demonstrated that this function is strongly asymmetric: its left tail is much slower than the right one.